ndless-nspire/nsptools-history/Ndless/branches/v1.1/doc/ReadMe.txt

 What do I need to install it on a TI-Nspire?
 ============================================

-- A TI-Nspire CAS or non-CAS
+- A TI-Nspire CAS or non-CAS ClickPad.
+TouchPad models aren't supported except if you have a non-CAS ClickPad keypad.
-- Windows
+- Windows as Operating System
 - TI-Nspire Computer Link Software v1.3 or above (previous versions not tested)
 - An Internet connection for automatic OS download if OS 1.1 is not currently installed on the TI-Nspire